Gemma Simpson

 Vent and flaring tests check how noise and thermal behaviour change when venting hydrogen compared to natural gas.

-Performance testing of pressure reduction equipment will help us understand if these systems can work with hydrogen which is less energy dense.
+Performance testing of existing pressure reduction equipment will help us understand if these systems can work with hydrogen which is less energy dense.
 This lower density means more hydrogen will need to flow through to meet today’s demand.

 Fatigue testing of small-bore connections checks how small connections hold up to hydrogen exposure and vibration, guiding how we design fittings on pipelines.